-In December 2011, a series of two major breakdowns along SMRT’s North South Line were caused by unexpected failures of the third rail, which pointed early suspicion towards the recently-introduced C151A trains, which were heavier then its predecessors and might have caused more vibrations on the rails leading to such a failure.
+In December 2011, a series of two major breakdowns along SMRT’s North South Line was caused by unexpected failures of the third rail, which pointed early suspicion towards the recently-introduced C151A trains, which were heavier than their predecessors and might have caused more vibrations on the rails leading to such a failure.
 An investigation later found the C151A trains to be not at fault.

 However, away from the public eye, problems were mounting for the C151A trains ever since their introduction.
 Factwire sources said the trains were of poor quality and that the glass next to passenger seats had repeatedly shattered due to shoddy workmanship.
 In 2011, one of the trains’ Chinese-made uninterruptible power supply batteries ‘exploded during repair’ (later confirmed to be a battery housing cover flying open due to a build-up of gases).
 While there were no injuries, Kawasaki Heavy Industries-CSR Sifang replaced all of the China-made batteries with ones made in Germany.

 Factwire’s source within the Chinese railway industry source stated that quality issues with the Chinese-made C151A trains began to worsen in 2013.
 Cracks were said to have been found in structural components, including the sub-floor – a compartment under the passenger floor holding the equipment box and electrical wires – and bolster function parts connecting the car body to the bogie, the latter having the most serious problems.
 “It’s a structural problem,” said the source.
 “The bolster function balances the train’s weight and swing range, [therefore] cracks are dynamic, [they] can spread to the train car body with the bolster function, so the entire train car must be replaced.”